What we mean by language

 The conceptual system for teaching children a language, whether children with autism or not, is not found in theories.
 Our mothers, fathers, sisters, brothers, aunts and uncles etc. showed us, guided us - indoctrinated us in a cultural practice.
 They taught us how to do all kinds of things with words... to make promises, to ask, to describe, to provide directions, to tell, to invite, warn, assert, proclaim, negotiate, confirm, disagree, offer, refuse, etc.....not to tact, mand or intra-verbal.
 They helped us learn the rules for the use of words that are used to express the many concepts that are a part of our language such as "what", "where", "when", "how", "why", "car", "ball", "carry, "climb", "red", "three", etc.

-As children, our guides in learning a linguistic practice hadn't mastered a theory of language or possess a masters degree in order to guide well...it required only their own mastery of the practice.
-Our job, as interventionists, is similar.
-Except in our case, rather than wait for situations or conditions to occur naturally so that we might guide children in what they might do/say under particular circumstances, we first need to contrive situations which allow for pointed practice and guidance around particular circumstances in which appropriate linguistic forms and accompanying words can be used... whose uses are determined by convention within the practice, not theory or science.
+When we were children, our guides in learning a linguistic practice hadn't mastered a theory of language and didn't possess a masters degree in order to guide well...it required only their own mastery of the practice.
+Our job as interventionists is similar.
+Except in our case, rather than wait for situations or conditions to occur naturally so that we might guide children in what they might do/say within particular circumstances, we first need to provide training in the rudiments of a language and then contrive situations and introduce activities which allow for pointed practice and guidance around particular circumstances in which appropriate linguistic forms and accompanying words can be used... whose uses are determined by convention within the practice, not theory or science.

 Goals for language instruction

 While we can teach children to "emit" things like, "You bounce a ball", "You kick a ball", "You throw a ball", "A ball is round", (the kinds of utterances taught in 'intraverbal webbing') these kinds of utterances have little place in daily discourse.
-Rather, we say things like, "I promise to bring the ball to the next game", "We used my ball last time, it's your turn to bring the ball", "If we use my ball, you have to pay for it if someone steals it", "Call Johnny and ask if we can use his ball", "Tell him to bring three balls, just in case", "If the ball goes in the hole on the first shot, we call it a 'hole in one'.
-These are the kinds of things we do in language, we negotiate, direct, ask, tell, etc., and put words in play within practice forms.
+Rather, we say things like, "I promise to bring the ball to the next game", "We used my ball last time, it's your turn to bring the ball", "Call Johnny and ask if we can use his ball", "Tell him to bring three balls, just in case", "If the ball goes in the hole on the first shot, we call it a 'hole in one'.
+These are the kinds of things we do in language - we negotiate, direct, ask, tell, explain, etc., and put words in play within practice forms.
 These are the kinds of things said in daily discourse.
-It is not clear how 'webbing' will lead to learning to do these kinds of things ... the things we do with words.
+It is not clear how 'webbing' will lead to learning to do these kinds of things with words.
+But 'webbing' does result in nice graphs.

 Language and Skinner's Verbal Behavior: